| How

 work in the beauty or hair industry and even then, there

-“ Power Up” your hair in a
+are the credibility factors to consider. “ Power Up” your hair in a

 way that’s right for you and your goals!
 Remember